who-owns-lausanne/who-owns-lausanne/README.md

    the same time he's active in the liberal democratic party of Switzerland (_PLR_).

-## Dataset
+## Datasets

-Even though our dataset is not listed on the site [opendata.swiss](https://opendata.swiss), we still consider it to be "open swiss data".
-It comes from official swiss administrations and it is **open to the public**.
+Even though our datasets are not listed on the site [opendata.swiss](https://opendata.swiss), we still consider them to be "open swiss data".
+They come from official swiss administrations or swiss websites/webservices and they are **open to the public**.

 ##### Data sources